 Young’s Modulus– Within the elastic limits of a thin wire or rod, it is defined as the ratio of longitudinal stress to longitudinal strain.

 Bulk Modulus- Measures the ability of a substance to withstand compression from all sides.
 It is defined as the ratio of normal stress to volumetric strain

 Shear Modulus/ Modulus of Rigidity- According to the mechanical properties of solids chapter, it is defined as the ratio of shear stress to shear strain

 Poisson’s Ratio- It is defined as the ratio between lateral strain (change in diameter) and longitudinal strain (change in length)

-Thus, we hope that through this blog about mechanical properties of solids, you are now well-versed with the chapter.
-If you want to explore trending career options in which you can kick start your career, reach out to out experts at Leverage Edu and they will assist you the best.
+Thus, we hope that through this blog about the mechanical properties of solids, you are now well-versed with the chapter.
+If you want to explore trending career options in which you can kick start your career, reach out to our experts at Leverage Edu and they will assist you the best.
 Book an e-meeting.